famijoku/thesaurus-recs/README.md

-## Thank you for installing, and welcome to Thesaurus Recs., a synonym suggestor based on WordNet in NLTK and SpaCy.
+## Thank you for installing, and welcome to Thesaurus Recs., a synonym suggestor based on WordNet in NLTK and spaCy.

-This program generally searches for synonyms in WordNet and ranks the results by similarity to the input word, using word embeddings from SpaCy[^1].
+This program generally searches for synonyms in WordNet and ranks the results by similarity to the input word, using word embeddings from spaCy[^1].
 The exact function depends on the mode used.
 Modes are specified using --mode (-m).
 The modes are simple, interactive and document.

 ### Setup: